fan2/mkdocs/docs/blog/posts/elf/gnu-binutils.md

   -r --relocs            Display the relocations (if present) -u --unwind            Display the unwind info (if present) -d --dynamic           Display the dynamic section (if present)

+  -D --use-dynamic       Use the dynamic section info when displaying symbols

 ```

+> `readelf -rD`: display the dynamic relocations rather than the static relocations.

 `objdump [-r|--reloc]`: Print the relocation entries of the file.
 If used with `-d` or `-D`, the relocations are printed interspersed with the disassembly.
 `objdump [-R|--dynamic-reloc]`: Print the dynamic relocation entries of the file.
 This is only meaningful for dynamic objects, such as certain types of shared libraries.